 Investors buy success

-• ICAC will place the book for sale on Amazon in order to reach an international audience.
-ICAC will invest in the printing of the books for this purpose at no extra cost to the artist.
+• ICAC will place the book for sale on Amazon in order to reach an international audience, and will invest in the printing of the book for this purpose at no extra cost to the artist.

-• Printed copies of the book will be sent to the leading curators of some of the most important museums and libraries in the world such as the Victoria & Albert Museum, MOMA, Louvre, Tate, the British Library, the Bodleian Libraries of the University of Oxford, the Cambridge University Library, the National Library of Scotland, the Library of Trinity College, Dublin and the National Library of Wales.
+• Printed copies of the book will be sent to the leading curators of some of the most important museums and libraries in the world, such as the Victoria & Albert Museum, the MOMA, the Louvre, the Tate Gallery, the British Library, the Bodleian Libraries of the University of Oxford, the Cambridge University Library, the National Library of Scotland, the Library of Trinity College, Dublin and the National Library of Wales.

-• Digital copies of the book will be sent to 500 international art galleries.
+• In addition to these, digital copies of the book will be sent to 500 international art galleries.

 Your ICAC publication - how it works

 - Images of the artist at work or in the studio